alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-07-28-ruling-on-pronouncing-the-intention-to-pray-aloud.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "The Ruling on pronouncing the intention to pray aloud"
 date: 2024-07-28
 hijri: Muharram 22, 1446
-source: "Fatawa Islamiyah 1/253"
-category: [fatwas,salah,bidah]
-locale: en
 lang: en
-summary: "Pronouncing the intention is an innovation or bid'ah, and pronouncing it aloud is an even worse sin."
+layout: post
+mass_edited: true
 muftis:
   shaykh:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Islamiyah 1/253
+summary: Pronouncing the intention is an innovation or bid'ah, and pronouncing it aloud is an even worse sin.
+title: The Ruling on pronouncing the intention to pray aloud
 ---

 ### Question: